mcraiha/spine-unity-docs/Structure Overview.md

 In scripting, this is relevant: all Spine-C# classes are instantiated on `Awake`.
 This means that without controlling Script Execution Order directly, instances of Skeleton and AnimationState are not guaranteed to exist once your script’s `Awake` is called.

-You should cache or access references to `.state` or `.skeleton` on or after `Start`.
+You should access (and cache) references to `.state` or `.skeleton` on or after `Start`.
 This is in line with [Unity’s documentation for Awake](http://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html).

 ### SkeletonUtility and Spine-Unity Extras
 Spine-Unity also includes classes for optional functionality, and alternative workflows.